-What happens if your husband does not answer certain interrogatories or requests for production of documents, or other such discovery requests?
-Your attorney then files a motion to compel, asking the court to order him to answer appropriately the questions presented.
-His failure to do so after being ordered by the court could lead to a contempt hearing.
+What happens if your husband does not answer certain interrogatories or requests for production of documents, or other such discovery requests?Your attorney then files a motion to compel, asking the court to order him to answer appropriately the questions presented.
+His failure to do so after being ordered by the court could lead to a contempt hearing and possibly attorney fees being paid by the opposing party.